Mongolia 2023 "Ice Age Animals"

 Paper

-Perforation (available as imperforate too)
+Perforation 13 x 13 (available as imperforate too)

 Print Technique 4 colors, offset lithography